ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

 #### For later
 I'm probably going to add stuff like npm frontend or backend so you can have it so it connects to a public backend with your frontend or so you can host a backend only for others
 And also probably a custom url parameter in a json so you can set what backend to use
+Also add in a config file for configuring the backend and frontend with stuff like Main page title and also backend url for frontend